zenml-io/zenml/docs/book/starter-guide/pipelines/fetching-pipelines.md

 ## Pipelines

-ZenML keeps a collection of all created pipelines with at least one run sorted by the time of their first run from oldest to newest.
+ZenML keeps a collection of all created pipelines with at least one run sorted by the time of their first run from from newest to oldest.

 You can either access this collection via the `get_pipelines()` method or query a specific pipeline by name using `get_pipeline(pipeline=...)`: